 Airbus and Zodiac improved the likelihood of successful deployment by using existing crew rest facility design as the base-line of the berths compartment.
 This is the feature which immediately earned headlines and which is most likely to appeal to passengers on longhaul flights.
 It is also the easiest application for airlines to merchandise.

-which has previously expressed interest in berths – offering a sleep-in option as an Economy ticket add-on for longer routes is technically feasible.
+For an airline like Qantas – which has previously expressed interest in berths – offering a sleep-in option as an Economy ticket add-on for longer routes is technically feasible.
 IATA’s new NDC standard allows for a number of ancillary options to be added to both the airline’s reservations systems and to Global Distribution Systems (GDSs) and Online Travel Agents (OTAs) with a relatively straightforward integration.

 Airlines would need to define the retail model for berths as an option, however, finding the price points that do not bleed demand for Business class or First class bookings.
 In that sense, this is as delicate an operation as introducing a Premium Economy class – and we know that airlines were slow to warm up to that, despite obvious advantages.